Messil/messil.github.io/_posts/2015-08-08-medical-apps.markdown

 ## [Lanthier](https://itunes.apple.com/ca/app/lanthier-practical-guide-to/id701664895?mt=8)

 Lanthier - Practical Guide to Internal Medicine is a personal favourite of mine and I’m sure you can spot the similarities with MD on Call.
 That’s because I’m responsible for the “app” version of that book \*disclaimer\*.
-For those who are not familiar with Lanthier, it’s an internal medicine pocketbook, very popular in the Francophones in Canada.
+For those who are not familiar with Lanthier, it’s an internal medicine pocketbook, very popular in Canada.
 The English edition has been held back due to distribution issues, but the app format has allowed it to really take off.

 I really like the bullet point format of the text.
 It’s not meant to replace UpToDate — It’s different.
 More succinct, better adapted for the fast pace of the clinic or the ward.